Kotlin/KEEP/proposals/context-parameters.md

 *Q: Why drop the context-in-class feature altogether?*

 As we explored the design, we concluded that the interplay between contexts and inheritance and visibility is quite complex.
-Think of questions such as whether a context parameter to a class should also be in implicit scope in an extension method to that class, and whether that should depend on the potential visibility of such context parameter.
+Think of questions such as whether a context parameter to a class should also be in the context of an extension method to that class, and whether that should depend on the potential visibility of such context parameter.
 At this point, we think that a good answer would only come if we fully design "`with`` properties", that is, values that also enter the context scope in their block.

 An additional stone in the way is that one commonly requested use case is to have a constructor with value parameters and another where some of those are contextual.
 However, this leads to platform clashes, so we would need an additional design on that part.